chuanzhidong/chuanzhidong.github.io/_pages/resume.md

   * Statics: undergraduate level course.

 * **Research Assistant, University of Central Florida, Orlando, FL, Aug 2016 - Dec 2019**
-  *	Proposed a fully structure-oriented noncontact health monitoring framework with different computer vision algorithms, and improved the monitoring efficiency under different application scenarios.
+  * Proposed a fully structure-oriented computer vision-based health monitoring framework with different computer vision algorithms using OpenCV and improved the monitoring efficiency under different application scenarios.
-  *	Proposed a portable approach to estimate the bridge load distribution and load rating by using computer vision, and achieved the bridge load rating under normal traffic and without load test.
+  * Proposed a portable approach to estimate the bridge load distribution and load rating by using computer vision in OpenCV and achieved the bridge load rating under normal traffic and without load test.
-  *	Developed a non-contact bridge weigh-in-motion (WIM) approach by using computer vision, and estimated the human load on a footbridge.
+  * Developed a computer vision-based bridge weigh-in-motion (WIM) approach by using Python, OpenCV and Pytorch, and estimated the human load on a footbridge.
-  *	Monitored the structural vibrations of a large stadium using sensors and cameras during NCAA football games, and investigated the vibration serviceability of the stadium under human crowd dynamic loads.
+  * Assessed the structural vibrations of a large stadium using sensors, cameras and computer vision libraries like OpenCV during NCAA football games, and investigated the vibration serviceability of the stadium under human crowd dynamic loads.
   * Wrote research proposals for fundings and mentored graduate and undergraduate students.
-  *	Mentored a diverse group of students to do finite element analysis, loading test, vibration monitoring and modal analysis.

 * **Research Assistant, Zhejiang University, Hangzhou, China, May 2012 - Aug 2016**
+  * Developed computer vision-based structural monitoring methods using Python, OpenCV, Halcon and LabVIEW, and implemented on multiple structures to estimate the structural behaviors and evaluate structural performances under various types of loads.
+  * Extracted the temperature induced and the traffic induced strain components from the measurements of fiber optical sensors using Wavelet Analysis.
-  *	Developed an Elasto-Magnetic effect based total strain/stress sensing method for steel cables and implemented on real bridges to estimate the cable stress loss during construction and operation stages.
+  * Developed an Elasto-Magnetic effect based total strain/stress sensing method for steel cables, and implemented on real bridges to estimate the cable stress loss during construction and operation stages.
   * Built a scaled model of a cable-stayed bridge, implemented the structural health monitoring system on it and conducted experiments and structural evaluation.
-  *	Developed computer vision-based structural monitoring methods and implemented on multiple structures to estimate the structural behaviors and evaluate structural performances under various types of loads.
   * Analyzed seven months displacement data from a bridge health monitoring system and extracted the bridge profile changes under long term temperature effects.
-  *	Extracted the temperature induced and the traffic induced strain components from the measurements of fiber optical sensors using Wavelet Analysis.

 * **Teaching Assistant, Zhejiang University, Hangzhou, China, Sep 2014 - May 2016**
   * Guided undergraduate students to gain hands-on experiences in different types of sensing technologies for structural health monitoring during the Structural Health Monitoring and Control course.
   * Mentored three students on their undergraduates’ graduation projects.

 **PROJECT INVOLVED**